Built for agencies and SMEs alike. Twelve product surfaces, no add-ons — from per-product fit scoring to a rapport-building agent.

 Every inbound is keyword-scanned for legal, GDPR, contract, pricing, refund, "remove me" — the kind of phrases where an auto-reply would be a disaster.
 On a match, auto-send is disabled for the thread, an alert is filed, and a human picks it up.

-When a conversation runs 10+ messages, Pilot keeps the topic-setting first message plus the recent nine and elides the middle.
+When a conversation runs 10+ messages, the agent keeps the topic-setting first message plus the recent nine and elides the middle.
 The AI stays on-topic in 30+ message threads instead of losing the plot at message twelve.

 Personalisation isn't first-name token replacement.
 Each opener is generated against the lead's profile, recent posts, and your ICP brief — producing a sentence that reads like it took you ten minutes to write.
 Then a phrase-freshness check compares it against everything the pod has already sent, and regenerates if it sounds templated.